-To bring up the Secure Shell (SSH) server and to configure one or more VRFs for its use, use the ssh server command in global configuration mode.
+To bring up the Secure Shell (SSH) server and to configure one or more VRFs for its use, use the ssh server command.
 To stop the SSH server from receiving any further connections for the specified VRF, use the no form of this command.

-The default SSH server version is 2 (SSHv2), which falls back to 1 (SSHv1) if the incoming SSH client connection is set to SSHv1.
+ssh server [vrf vrf-name| v2]

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+no ssh server [vrf vrf-name| v2]

-An SSH server must be configured at minimum for one VRF.
-If you delete all configured VRFs, including the default, the SSH server process stops.
+Syntax Description vrf-nameSpecifies the name of the VRF to be used by the SSH server.
+The maximum V length is 32 characters.
+Note If no VRF is specified, the default VRF is assumed. v2 Forces the SSH server version to be only 2.
+Command Default The default SSH ser connection is set to a s 2 (SSHv2), which falls back to 1 (SSHv1) if the incoming SSH client Command Modes XR CONFIG Command History Release Modification Release 5.0.0 This command was introduced.
+Usage Guidelines IDs.
+If the user grou for assistance.
+An SSH server must p assignment be in a user group associated with a task group that includes appropriate task t is preventing you from using a command, contact your AAA administrator ed at minimum for one VRF.
+If you delete all configured VRFs, including ess stops.
 If you do not configure a specific VRF for the SSH client when applying other commands, such as ssh client knownhost or ssh client source-interface, the default VRF is assumed.

 The SSH server listens for an incoming client connection on port 22.
 This server handles both Secure Shell Version 1 (SSHv1) and SSHv2 incoming client connections for both IPv4 and IPv6 address families.
-To accept only Secure Shell Version 2 connections, use the ssh server v2, on page 297 command.
+To accept only Secure Shell Version 2 connections, use the ssh server v2, on page 207 command.